OneTaste: Accusations of coercive control

-Several journalists have compared OneTaste to a cult and pyramid scheme.
-"As with many a commune before it, the leader of OneTaste, Ms. Daedone, is a polarizing personality, whom admirers venerate as a sex diva, although some former members say she has cult like powers over her followers...
+In a 2009 New York Times interview, Daedone insisted she does not aspire to guru status, while acknowledging that "there's a high potential for this to be a cult."
+The Times noted "Daedone, is a polarizing personality, whom admirers venerate as a sex diva, although some former members say she has cult like powers over her followers...
 Much of the community's tone revolves around Ms. Daedone, a woman of considerable charm, although detractors regard her as a master manipulator."
-In a New York Times interview, Daedone insists she does not aspire to guru status, while acknowledging that "there's a high potential for this to be a cult."